Matthew Smith is a corporate associate in the Securities and Capital Markets practice and is based in the firm's New York office.

 Mr. Smith received his law degree from St. John’s University School of Law in 2011, where he served as Articles and Notes Editor of the ABI Law Review.
-He earned a Bachelor of Arts degree in International Studies from Johns Hopkins University in 2006.
+He earned a Bachelor of Arts degree in International Studies with a minor in Business and Management from Johns Hopkins University in 2006.
 Mr. Smith is admitted to practice law in New York and New Jersey.

 Paul Hastings Global Derivatives Push Advances